Sneezry/vscode-express/README.md

 # vscode-express

-Create an HTTP server in VS Code for user interface of VS Code extension.
+Use webview in VS Code for user interface of VS Code extension.

 ## Get Started